Belly Dancer for Weddings in Orlando

-Your entertainment sets the tone for your entire celebration, so don’t just hire any belly dancer!
-Imitated but never duplicated, Carrara’s stellar wedding industry reputation, creative detail-oriented style, and sincere passion for weddings set her apart as a trendsetting industry leader and a true original in her field.
-When Orlando’s top wedding professionals seek the best belly dancer for their brides or for their own milestone events, Carrara is the one they trust.
+Your entertainment sets the tone for your entire wedding celebration, and nobody understands this quite like Carrara.
+Imitated but never duplicated, Carrara’s multicultural wedding expertise, “industry insider” status, and heartfelt excitement for all of her couples make her a local rock star and every bride and groom’s best friend.
+When Orlando’s top wedding professionals seek the best belly dancer for their couples, Carrara is the one they choose.
 Call today for your complimentary consultation, and experience the difference!

-Looking for Orlando wedding entertainment ideas?
-Here are a couple of Carrara’s favorite tried-and-true ways to integrate a belly dance show into your wedding and all the celebrations leading up to it.
+There are so many different ways to integrate belly dance into your wedding and all the celebrations leading up to it.
+Here are a couple of Carrara’s favorite ideas to make your wedding magical!

 - Wedding Ceremony – Did you know that you could have a belly dancer dance you down the aisle?
 While this option is far less common, one of Carrara’s all-time fondest wedding memories involved dancing the bride down the aisle to the couple’s favorite song.

-- 72% of brides say they “wish they would have spent more time researching their reception entertainment.”
+- 72% of couples wish they would have spent more time researching their wedding entertainment

-- During wedding planning, brides-to-be say that their highest priority is their attire, followed by the reception site and the caterer.
-Reception entertainment is among the least of their priorities.
-Within one week after the reception, 78% of brides said they should have made entertainment their highest priority!
+- During planning, couples say that their attire is their highest priority, followed by the venue and the caterer.
+Entertainment is among the least of their priorities.
+Within a week after the reception, 78% of couples said they wished they made entertainment their top priority!

-- When asked, 81% of guests said that the one thing they remembered most about the wedding was the entertainment at the reception.
+- When asked, 81% of guests said that entertainment was the one thing they remembered most about the reception.

-- 93% of brides said they would have spent more of their budget on entertainment.
+- 93% of couples said they would have spent more money on entertainment.

-- Any belly dancer can buy a couple of costumes, create a web presence, and call herself a “pro” whether or not she’s ready to perform and do business at the professional level.
-Any belly dancer can also claim to specialize in weddings, with or without any proven track record in the field.
-There are no mandatory licenses, certifications, or industry regulations to protect brides against this misleading (yet common) practice.
-The only way to make sure you’re hiring the best entertainer for your event is to read her reviews from previous clients on third-party websites, watch video from previous events to see how she improvises and interacts with a live audience, and most importantly, ask your other wedding vendors for referrals.
+- So how do I make sure I’m getting the best?
+The only way to make sure you’re hiring the best entertainer for your event is to read reviews from previous clients on third-party websites, and watch live footage from previous weddings to see how she improvises in a real performance environment and interacts with a live audience.
+Most importantly, ask your other wedding vendors for feedback on any entertainers you might hire for your event.
 Click Here to read testimonials from previous brides and endorsements from Carrara’s wedding industry colleagues.
-(For more information, check out my article The Connoisseur’s Guide to Hiring a Belly Dancer).
+(For more information, check out Carrara’s article The Connoisseur’s Guide to Hiring a Belly Dancer).